 Developing and distributing an RFP (request for proposal) to potential digital agency partners is a very common component of the website redesign planning process.
 But many firms find developing RFPs challenging—unsure of what to include, how to format it, what to ask for and how to approach it.
-Having received and responded to numerous RFPs, I thought I’d share some tips that, based on our experience, could greatly improve the website redesign RFP and the selection process.
+Having received and responded to hundreds of RFPs, I thought I’d share some tips that, based on our experience, could greatly improve the website redesign RFP and the selection process.

 Planning a successful website redesign is a long and involved process, and writing an RFP shouldn’t be the beginning of that process.
 Instead, time should be devoted upfront to identifying the overarching goals and priorities of the redesign (see #2), understanding what your vision is for the new website and researching the key needs that will have the largest impact on scope and cost.
 These details will help to provide a clearer picture to the submitting agencies of the site they are being asked to build.
 The more detail you can provide, the more likely they will be able to provide you with a fair and accurate estimate.

 2. Start by identify the goals and priorities of your redesign

 It’s incredibly helpful for a potential redesign partner to have a clear understanding of the overarching goals of the redesign, as well as more specific priorities.
 Be sure to identify the reason for the redesign, the problems you are trying to solve, the challenges you want to overcome and the ways in which you want your new website to be different from the one you have now.